-Applications Closed: ACEs Aware Grant Opportunity to Support Trauma-Informed Networks of Care
+ACEs Aware Grant Funds to Support Trauma-Informed Networks of Care

 On June 16, 2020, ACEs Aware awarded $14.3 million in grants to 100 organizations across the State of California to augment our work on the ACEs Aware initiative.
 The grants have three areas of focus – Provider Training, Provider Engagement, and Communications – and will fund a range of activities that will inform and educate Medi-Cal providers about the importance of screening for ACEs and responding with trauma-informed care.
 A total of 150 individual grants have been awarded across the three categories:

 31 grants were awarded to help educate Medi-Cal providers about the importance of incorporating ACE screening into their clinical practice, as well as how to administer screenings, use clinical protocols to determine evidence-based treatment plans, and provide trauma-informed care.

 - Five grants will support organizations in adapting existing or developing new trainings to meet DHCS/CA-OSG “core training” criteria to certify providers to receive Medi-Cal payment for ACE screening; and

 - 26 organizations will receive provider training grants to support the development of “supplemental” trainings on key topics to support providers in this work.

 83 grants will supplement and promote ACEs Aware activities.
 These grants will help organizations offer additional opportunities for providers and other stakeholders to share lessons learned and best practices that are tailored to specific geographic areas, patient populations, providers, and practice settings

 - 22 organizations received grants to conduct provider engagement to build networks of care;

 - 15 organizations will develop peer-to-peer learning strategies;